 Cotutelle (double-degree Phd)

 This scheme, called “Cotutelle” in French, is a mechanism that promotes mobility among doctoral candidates while encouraging scientific cooperation between French and foreign research teams.
-Candidates conduct their research under the oversight of, and with guidance from, a PhD adviser from each of the 2 countries involved in the program.
+Candidates conduct their research under the oversight of, and with guidance from, a PhD adviser from each of the 2 countries involved in the programme.
 Working jointly, both advisers provide a full measure of supervision for the candidate.
-The candidate conducts his research in France and in the Czech Republic, under the terms of the agreement governing the program, the “Convention de cotutelle”, during 3 years maximum.
+The candidate conducts his research in France and in the Czech Republic, under the terms of the agreement governing the programme, the “Convention de cotutelle”, during 3 years maximum.

 Short research stays